GSA/idmanagement.gov/_piv/network/04_accounts.md

     href: '#transitioning-from-upn-mapping-to-altsecurityidentities-mapping'
 ---

-"Account linking" refers to the process of associating a certificate on a user's PIV credential with their domain account.
+*Account linking* refers to the process of associating a certificate on a user's PIV credential with their domain account.

-## Background: Comparing altSecurityIdentities and User Principal Name
+## Comparing altSecurityIdentities and User Principal Name
 There are two account linking attributes to choose from:
-- altSecurityIdentities - _recommended_
+- altSecurityIdentities (_Recommended_)
 - User Principal Name (UPN)

 It's not possible to configure a domain to use *both* altSecurityIdentities *and* User Principal Name mapping.
 You must choose **one** of these options and configure its use for *all* domain users.

-### altSecurityIdentities approach:
+### altSecurityIdentities approach
-- Each PIV credential can be associated with **more than one** account
+- Each PIV credential can be associated with **more than one** account.
-     - This flexibility allows for the association of a single PIV credential certificate to an individual's end-user and privileged user account(s)
+     - This flexibility allows for the association of a single PIV credential certificate to an individual's end-user and privileged user account(s).
 - Users are presented with an additional field during network authentication to identify which account the user wants to access.
 This field is known as the _User Name Hint_.
-     - The User Name Hint is what informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts
+     - The User Name Hint is what informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts.
-     - Entering a User Name Hint is optional if the user's PIV Authentication certificate UPN matches their Windows Logon name
+     - Entering a User Name Hint is optional if the user's PIV Authentication certificate UPN matches their Windows Logon name.
-- You can choose from one of [six options](#2-link-the-piv-authentication-certificate) to map a certificate to a given account
+- You can choose from one of [six options](#2-link-the-piv-authentication-certificate) to map a certificate to a given account.
-- There is more flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials
+- There is more flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials.

-### User Principal Name approach:
+### User Principal Name approach
-- Each PIV credential can only be associated with **one** account
+- Each PIV credential can only be associated with **one** account.
-- The UPN value from the _Subject Alternate Name_ in the PIV Authentication certificate is required
+- The UPN value from the _Subject Alternate Name_ in the PIV Authentication certificate is required.
-- There is no flexibility for associating the PIV credential to separate privileged accounts
+- There is no flexibility for associating the PIV credential to separate privileged accounts.
-- There is less flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials
+- There is less flexibility for accepting PIV credentials issued by other government agencies or partners, including PIV-Interoperable credentials.

 ## Transitioning from UPN Mapping to altSecurityIdentities Mapping